 Look out for what’s known as a penalty APR.

 You might be aware of your card’s late fee, but you may not realize that your interest rate could also skyrocket if you miss a payment.
-For example, the Citi® Double Cash Card charges a variable penalty APR of 29.99%.
+For example, the Citi® Double Cash Card charges a variable penalty APR of up to 29.99%.

 It’s a good idea to pay off your new purchases in full every month (and by the due date).